+The process of each industry's reverse logistics varies.
 Typically, a quality 3PL has a quick and proficient method of determining overages, shortages, and damages and communicates these findings to the client with pictures if necessary.

 A visual and quality inspection is conducted to determine if the product is saleable or damaged.

 If the material returned is damaged and/or not environmentally conducive logistics companies have the option to dispose of the product and can provide the client with a certificate of 'Destruction and Destroyed' for authenticity purposes.

 Often returns are repacked, reworked, and or returned to the vendor.

 A 3PL will often require an RGA (Return Goods Authorization number) that is provided by the client to track the quantity and product received.
 Providing a packing slip denoting what to expect with the shipment is critical.
 The client has to be aware of certain limitations that can impede a 3PL's progress when receiving returns and therefore we ask that details of disposition for your returns be provided as soon as possible.

 1. Reverse logistics has become a demand not a luxury